The Localization Method Applied to $k$-Elongated Plane Partitions and Divisibility by 5: Abstract

 \section{Abstract}

 The enumeration $d_k(n)$ of $k$-elongated plane partition diamonds has emerged as a generalization of the classical integer partition function $p(n)$.
-We undertake a comprehensive study of congruence families for $d_k(n)$ modulo powers of 5, with $n$ and $k$ in respective linear progressions.
-In particular, we give an infinite congruence family for $d_k(n)$ modulo powers of 5.
-This family cannot be proved by the classical methods, i.e., the techniques used to prove Ramanujan's congruence families for $p(n)$.
+We have discovered an infinite congruence family for $d_5(n)$ modulo powers of 5.
+Classical methods cannot be used to prove this family of congruences.
 Indeed, the proof employs the recently developed localization method, and utilizes a striking internal algebraic structure which has not yet been seen in the proof of any congruence family.
 We believe that this discovery poses important implications on future work in partition congruences.